pwsdc/pwsdc.github.io/content/posts/2023-07-29-13th-summer-meeting-logo-decisions.md

 ## Winner

-The winner on ranked choice voting, by a considerable margin, was Luke - SDC Computer Chords.
+The winner on ranked choice voting, by a considerable margin, was Luke - SDC Computer Cords.

 We will iterate and SVG that to produce our final logo.

-## Agenda next Meeting
+## Agenda Next Meeting

 - Logo iteration
-- Meeting with professor Chen
+- Meeting with Professor Chen